Curriculum

 Intermediate EEG Concepts (NDT123)

-This course will cover EEG correlation of infection, and vascular and structural diseases as well as the pharmacological effects on EEG recordings.
-The relationship between the underlying nature of diseases and their clinical manifestations will be addressed with a focus on the resultant EEG patterns.
-Will also focus on criteria for long-term EEG monitoring and specialized areas of the hospital, such as intensive care unit and the operating room.
+This course will cover EEG in epilepsy and seizure emergencies.
+It will also explore the relationship between the underlying nature of diseases and their clinical manifestations with a focus on the resultant EEG patterns.
+A brief overview of EKG will be discussed.
+Various treatment options for seizures/epilepsy, including medications, will be reviewed.
+Will conclude with a discussion of specialized areas of the hospital, such as intensive care units and the indications for use of EEG in this environment.
 Prerequisites: NDT111, 112, 113, 119, 121, 122.
 Parallel: NDT129.
 Open only to neurodiagnostic students.

 Clinical Practicum I (NDT129)

-Under the supervision of a qualified Technologist, students will begin performing the entire routine EEG recording from start to finish, including appropriate Technologist documentation and activation procedures on adult patients in the outpatient and inpatient setting progressing to the ICU setting.
-Emphasis will be on accurate EEG technical description using proper terminology, normal pattern recognition and integration of patient history in EEG analysis.
-Basic EKG will be addressed.
+Under the supervision of a qualified Technologist, students will perform EEG's on patients in the hospital.
+Students will start with marking/measuring using the 10-20 system, perform hook-up and record EEG, including appropriate Technologist documentation and activation procedures on patients in the outpatient and inpatient setting progressing to the ICU setting.
+Students will setup and run EEG's with progressively less supervision as their skills, accuracy and competency increases.
+Emphasis will be on performing EEG's that meet expectations and standards of ACNS, the Neurodiagnostic department and interpreting physicians.
+By the end of Clinical Practicum I, students will be able to write a technical description using proper terminology, recognize normal and normal variant patterns, and integrate patient history in EEG analysis.
 Prerequisites: NDT111, 112, 113, 119; Parallel: NDT121, 122, 123.
 Only open to neurodiagnostic students.

 3rd Trimester Courses (16 weeks)